 The GMAT in itself is a highly challenging and tough exam.
-The adaptive nature of the exam coupled with its duration and the higher-order reasoning skills that are tested make it demanding and difficult.
+The adaptive nature of the exam, coupled with its duration and the higher-order reasoning skills that are tested, make it demanding and difficult.

 But hey, there is some good news!
-With a combination of right strategies and practice, GMAT Reading Comprehension (RC) can be mastered!
+With a combination of the right strategies and practice, GMAT Reading Comprehension (RC) can be mastered!
 In this article, we discuss how to solve GMAT Reading Comprehension questions fast and accurately.

-Typically, you will encounter anywhere between 3 and 5 reading passages on the GMAT, accounting for about one-third the total number of questions.
+Typically, you will encounter anywhere between 3 and 5 reading passages on the GMAT, accounting for about one-third of the total number of questions.
 The lengths and topics of passages might vary greatly - history, physical and biological sciences, business, and humanities are all common topics.

 According to mba.com, GMAT Reading Comprehension evaluates a test taker’s ability to “understand words and statements, understand logical relationships between significant points, draw inferences, and follow the development of quantitative concepts.”
 Typically, a test taker’s reading abilities in terms of identifying the main idea, supporting idea, inference, application, logical structure, and style of the passage are tested.

 Now that we know what the GMAT Reading Comprehension section tests us on, let's understand how to solve RC passages quickly without errors.